vppelli/movie_api/README.md

   ( 11 movies total )

 ## Documentation
-- Visit the API's [documentation](https://movie-mikes-7b54f5710543.herokuapp.com/documentation.html) for all endpoints avalible
+- Visit the API's [documentation](https://movie-mikes-7b54f5710543.herokuapp.com/documentation.html) for all endpoints available
 - Or Check the [documentation](.public/documentation.html) inside the public folder

 - You can also download the files manually, and open the documentation.html to preview it on webbrowser